ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 language dwell: The one who pities
 starving birds, bhould scatter crumbs as
 well.
 The mercy that is warm and true,
-Must lend a helping hand;
+Must lend a helping hand; For those who
+talk yet fail to do, &#x27;Just build upon
+the sand.&#x27;
 </td></tr></table>

 ---